Report a breach of planning control

 What happens when I report a matter to you?

-Please note that the specific information relating to the enforcement complaint would contain personal data as defined under the General Data Protection Regulations (GDPR) which we are unable to share.
-This means that we are unable to provide you with updates as to what is happening on individual cases during the course of our investigation.
-However, once the investigation is concluded we will contact you with a brief summary of our findings.
+Please note that the specific information relating to the enforcement complaint would contain personal data.
+This is as defined under the General Data Protection Regulations (GDPR).
+We are unable to share this information.
+This means that we cannot provide you with updates as to what is happening on individual cases during the course of our investigation.
+Once the investigation is concluded, we will contact you with a brief summary of our findings.

 Enforcement Quarterly Reports

-The planning enforcement team produces a quarterly report providing information about the team's workload and activity.
-The reports can be found below.
+The planning enforcement team produces quarterly reports on the team's workload and activity.
+The reports for the last 12 months are: